tensorflow/community/rfcs/20200306-single-client-parameter-server.md

 ### Single-Client Distributed Training

+We recommend a single client architecture for parameter server training in TensorFlow 2.
+This means there is only one client in a training cluster that coordinates the training of all workers in contrast to the multi-client setup in TensorFlow 1.x where each worker has its own coordinator.

 We believe that a single-client architecture can provide a simpler programming model than multi-client setup.
 A single source of truth can avoid bugs due to inconsistencies in multi-client setup.
 Furthermore, a single source of control can enable more determinism.
 In extreme cases, it can launch long-running tasks and turn into multi-client effectively.

 ## Goal